 Career Struggles and Lack of Paid Leave

-Trying to hold a job and take care of our families is hard work.
+Holding a job and caring for our families is hard work.
 In an attempt to do it all, we burn ourselves out.
 We don’t get enough support during postpartum.
 Most of us don’t get paid family leave, so we struggle with money or head back to work earlier than we should.
-Between the lack of time and lack of self-care, we are just plain worn out.
+Between the lack of time and self-care, we are just plain worn out.

 Expectations Put on Us by Ourselves and Others

 All of the things above combined are why we are burning out.
 We put so many expectations on ourselves, and others expect so much of us.
 We have more pressure to work hard, bounce back, relax, and provide for our kids’ physical, emotional, and educational needs.

 No wonder we’re burned out.
 We are navigating new territory, and mom guilt is a strong emotion.
 Even though we do so much, we don’t give ourselves nearly enough credit.
 Making time for ourselves and reducing our anxiety, whatever that looks like for you, is important to avoiding mom burnout.
 Moms don’t have to work so hard to be superheroes.
 In the eyes of our kids, we already are.